VRCFury/VRCFury/README.md

 * You can use bone transforms in your visemes, meaning you can open your jaw rather than using an "open mouth" blend shape.
 * This can enhance some features, such as tongue movement, while your mouth is open during speech.

+### Anchor Override Fix

+Adding this feature ensures that all of your avatar meshes use the same anchor override, which ensures different meshes receive the same environment lighting level.

-### Armature Link
+### Armature Link (Attach clothing, props, etc)

 Is your prop a skinned mesh that "attaches" to the bones of the root avatar?
 Armature Link is what you need!
-Give it the root bone (hips) within your prop and the path to that same root bone in the avatar, and VRCFury will automatically parent constraint the entire hierarchy together.
-Just make sure the bones you want to link are all in the same order and have the same names!
+Give it the root bone (hips) within your prop and the path to that same root bone in the avatar, and VRCFury will automatically attach the mesh to the avatar's bones.
+Just make sure the bones you want to link are all in the same order and have the same names.

+You can also use this feature to attach an object to an avatar's bone.
+For instance, if your prop contains a empty that must be on the avatar's hand, you can use Armature Link to place it there.

+### Blendshape Link

+Add this feature, specify a clothing mesh, and a path to the Body object on the avatar, and the blendshapes from the clothing will automatically be linked to the avatar body.
+This means any sliders / toggles affecting the body will be reflected in the clothing as well automatically.

 ### Blendshape Optimizer